prayag-s/Melanoma-Detection-Assignment/README.md

   more images of each class.

-## Conclusion
+## Results / Conclusion

-  1. The model has achieved maximum validation accuracy of 77% **which is an improvement over the previous models by 20%.**
+  1. The model has achieved maximum validation accuracy of 85% **which is an improvement over the previous models by 30%.**

   2. There is less overfitting than before  as training and validation